pat-marty/the-local-ibex-source/content/en/docs/hiking/leglerhuette_sac.md

 <p align="center">
   <img src="IMG_7165.JPG" alt="" class="landscape">
   <em>There were a few of these surprisingly large marshes somewhat below the Chammseeli.
-The hiking path leads around the lake, so keeping your feet dry isn't an issue here.</em>
+The hiking path leads around the lake, so keeping our feet dry wasn't an issue here.</em>
 </p>

 <p align="center">